lanl/LaGriT/docs/pages/docs/commands/ADDMESH.md

 NOTE: Care must be taken when using these commands because nothing is done to clean up the point type (itp) array after the **addmesh** operation.
-The user must often execute a series of [**resetpts/itp**](RESETPT.md) and [**filter**](FILTER.md)
+The user must often use the commands [**resetpts/itp**](RESETPT.md) and [**filter**](FILTER.md)